Siege of Augusta

 The siege of Augusta took place between May 22, 1781, and June 6, 1781.
-American Patriot forces, led by General Andrew Pickens and Colonel Henry "Light Horse Harry" Lee, were successful in capturing Augusta, Georgia held by British loyalist militia.
-Fort Cornwallis, the primary British defence, was successfully exposed to cannon fire by the construction of a tower 30 ft high on which the Americans mounted a small cannon.
-The British surrendered on June 6.
+American Patriot forces, led by Brigadier General Andrew Pickens and Lieutenant Colonel Henry "Light Horse Harry" Lee, were successful in capturing Augusta, Georgia held by Loyalist militiamen under Thomas Brown.
+Fort Cornwallis, the primary Loyalist defence, was successfully exposed to cannon fire by the construction of a tower 30 ft high on which the Americans mounted a small cannon.
+Brown surrendered on June 6.

 Background

-The arrival of the British regular army in Georgia in 1778 was shortly followed by the occupation of Augusta by loyalist Lieutenant-Colonel Thomas Brown, leading the East Florida Rangers on January 31, 1779.
-Brown and the East Florida Rangers retreated from Augusta following the British defeat at the Battle of Kettle Creek in February 1779.
+The arrival of the British regular army in Georgia in 1778 was shortly followed by the occupation of Augusta by loyalist Lieutenant Colonel Thomas Brown, leading the East Florida Rangers on January 31, 1779.
+Brown and the East Florida Rangers retreated from Augusta following the American victory at the Battle of Kettle Creek in February 1779.

-Brown and his militia unit, rebranded as the King's Carolina Rangers retook August on June 8, 1780.
+Brown and his militia unit, renamed the King's Carolina Rangers retook Augusta on June 8, 1780.

-On 14 September 1780 Elijah Clarke and Patriot forces launched a surprise assault on British held Augusta.
+On 14 September 1780 Elijah Clarke and Patriot forces launched a surprise assault on British-held Augusta.
 The four day siege was unsuccessful and Clarke raised the siege, retreating on 18 September.

 Clarke's militia re-entered Wilkes County in April 1781.
-Joined by General Andrew Pickens’ militia and Major General Henry “Light-Horse Harry” Lee's continentals, they arrived outside Augusta on May 21, 1781.
+Joined by Brigadier General Andrew Pickens' militia and Lieutenant Colonel Henry Lee's continentals, they arrived outside Augusta on May 21, 1781.